Continuing Education Activity

-Isoflurane is a volatile anesthetic that is approved by the Federal Drug Administration (FDA) for the induction and maintenance of general anesthesia.
-Similar to most volatile anesthetics, isoflurane is a halogenated ether compound that is a structural isomer to its predecessor, enflurane, and has been approved for use in the United States since 1979.
-Unlike enflurane, isoflurane is a non-flammable volatile anesthetic, but carries a strong pungent odor that makes it difficult to use for inhalational induction of general anesthesia.
+Isoflurane is a volatile anesthetic approved by the Federal Drug Administration (FDA) for the induction and maintenance of general anesthesia.
+Like most volatile anesthetics, isoflurane is a halogenated ether compound that is a structural isomer to its predecessor, enflurane and has been approved for use in the United States since 1979.
+Unlike enflurane, isoflurane is a non-flammable volatile anesthetic but carries a strong, pungent odor that makes it difficult to use for inhalational induction of general anesthesia.

 Induction and maintenance of general anesthesia are achieved through various sites of action.
 The most likely of these sites include inhibition of neurotransmitter-gated ion channels such as GABA, glycine, and N-methyl-d-aspartate (NMDA) receptors in the central nervous system (CNS).
 Inhibition of these receptors helps to produce the amnesia and sedation needed for adequate surgical conditions.
 Volatile anesthetics in general also have sites of action within the spinal cord that contribute to skeletal muscle relaxation through inhibition of NMDA-type glutamate and glycine receptors.